refs-nyc/refs/DEVLOG.md

    [] Weird search result typing
    [] FOrm validation
 1. Nice to have
+1. [ ] OTP password integration

+IDES
 [] Swipe for a random other profile

 tomorrow: auth/notifs + list